 Completed grant application form is to be signed by both the Executive Director and President of the organization’s board of directors.
-Please submit an original and two copies.
+Please submit an original by bringing it in person to the office, or by mailing, along with two copies.

 Proposals are reviewed by the Foundation’s Board of Trustees Grant Committee.
 All applicants will be notified of the Foundation’s decision as soon as possible upon completion of the committee review.